gladly-team/next-firebase-auth/README.md

 - `keys`: An array of strings that will be used to sign cookies; for instance, `['xD$WVv3qrP3ywY', '2x6#msoUeNhVHr']`.
 As these strings are secrets, provide them via secret environment variables, such as `[ process.env.COOKIE_SECRET_CURRENT, process.env.COOKIE_SECRET_PREVIOUS ]`.
 The `keys` array is passed to the [Keygrip](https://www.npmjs.com/package/keygrip) constructor as described in [the `cookies` package](https://github.com/pillarjs/cookies#cookies--new-cookies-request-response--options--). **Required** unless `signed` is set to `false`.
 - [All options for `cookies.set`](https://github.com/pillarjs/cookies#cookiesset-name--value---options--).

-The `keys` value cannot be defined on the client side and should live in a secret environment variable.
+The `keys` value cannot be defined on the client-side and should live in a secret environment variable.

 For security, the `maxAge` value must be two weeks or less.
 Note that `maxAge` is defined in milliseconds.